-She is co-director of the Centre for Maritime Research (MARE) in Amsterdam.
-She is one of the editors of the ICES journal and within the ICES community she also is member of the Strategic Initiative on the Human Dimension and co-chair of the Working Group on Social Indicators.
+She is co-director of the Centre for Maritime Research (MARE) in Amsterdam, member of the Strategic Initiative on the Human Dimension (SIHD) in ICES and co-chair of the Working Group on Social Indicators (WGSOCIAL).

 Marloes is interested in contributing to increasing inter- or transdisciplinarity in maritime research, interactive fisheries governance and improving the applicability of social science in fisheries science and policy.